Buying the Right Commercial Safes

 Locking Mechanism and Body Types

 There are advantages and disadvantages to each type.
 While traditional key-driven locking bolts are simple to operate, the trade-off for quick access is the risk of the key being copied.
 This trade-off tends to be too steep of a compromise for most businesses.

-While employees may forget the passcode or combination on an electric lock or mechanical combination lock, the security of these types of locks are much higher and harder for would-be criminals to bypass.
+While employees may forget the passcode or combination on an electric lock or mechanical combination lock, the security of these types of locks is much higher and harder for would-be criminals to bypass.

 Electric locks can have up to millions of possible code combinations.
 This means that managers of your business can have their own personal code.
 Removing that single code is simpler when an employee is terminated or moves locations than losing a key or having to replace and teach the staff a new mechanical combination.

 Anti-tampering and Security